A Diverse Fair Haven Community with Historic Homes and a Beautiful Waterfront

 Welcome (Bienvenido, Benvenuto, Powitanie, Bonjour!
 Willkomme,歡迎, ברוךהבא أهلا وسهلا, Bonvenon) to Chatham Square online.

-We are an all-volunteer group of residents and business people creating and sustaining community and pride in our neighborhood.
-Made up of residents of all ages, races, and ethnicities CSNA covers the area of Fair Haven bordered by Grand Avenue, Ferry Street, Middletown Avenue, and Front Street.
-Over time, our volunteers have also come from other areas of Fair Haven and adjacent neighborhoods.
+CSNA is an all-volunteer group of residents and business people creating and sustaining community and pride in Fair Haven.
+Made up of residents of all ages, races, and ethnicities CSNA supports activities for children and families, organizes social gatherings, supports local businesses and addresses community concerns.

 Your support and the contributions of the businesses and nonprofits listed in the column on the right makes this website and our community activities possible.
 Please do not forget to let contributors know that we appreciate their support.

 Your tax deductible donation can be made via the United Way of Greater New Haven.
 In the memo line write: CSNA to make sure they know that your donation is designated to our neighborhood.
 Thank you for your support.

 The greatness of a community is most accurately measured by the compassionate actions of its members ~ Coretta Scott King

 One of the marvelous things about community is that it enable us to welcome and help people in a way that we couldn't as individuals.
 When we pool our strengths and share the work and responsibility we can welcome many people ~ Jean Vanier

 Every time we decrease children's opportunity for free play by increasing time at school or some other adult-directed activities, we reduce further their opportunities to control their own lives, to learn that they ar not simply victims of circumstance and powerful others ~ Peter Gray

 Are you (or someone you know) interested in serving on the Fair Haven Arts & Ideas Festival Planning Team?